PeterHickman/sig/README.md

 Never found the cause

-Maybe someday this will me useful again or perhaps it will be a foundation to build something else
+Maybe someday this will be useful again or perhaps it will be a foundation to build something else